Ankit-2039/Ankit/README.md

 # Hi, I'm Ankit

-I am a technology enthusiast with a solid foundation in computer science and practical experience in software engineering, web development, and system architecture.
+I am a technology enthusiast with a solid foundation in computer science and practical experience in software engineering, and web development.
 Over the course of my academic and project-based work, I’ve developed and deployed real-world applications using modern technologies and frameworks, focusing on both frontend and backend development.

 My strengths lie in writing clean, maintainable code, understanding system-level interactions, and building scalable solutions tailored to user needs.
 I bring a collaborative mindset, strong attention to detail, and a problem-solving approach to every technical challenge I face.